 As to what Jesus wrote was not mentioned in the text.
 However, it did serve to substantiate Jesus’s immediate words, “He who is without sin among you, let him be the first to throw a stone at her.”
 It is probable that the scribbles on the ground had caused them to look at their moral condition.
 Not only did they not possess the jurisdiction to put the woman to death, they were sinners themselves worthy of punishment.
 And shouldn’t they judge themselves first?
 The psyche of the Jews was dark and oppressive.
-They have abused Moses’s law to manipulate and oppress those who could not defend themselves.
+They use Moses’s law to manipulate and oppress those who could not defend themselves.

 “He who is without sin among you, let him be the first to throw a stone at her.”

 The woman’s accusers upon hearing Jesus’s words started leaving beginning with the older ones.
 When everyone had gone, Jesus stood up and pointed her to the fact that no one had the right to condemn her for two reasons.
 Firstly, the Jews had no legitimate authority to put another to death.
 Secondly, Jesus (as God’s appointed judge) had forgiven her of her sins.